codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 Function that is called when an error occurs in the deploy process, with details of the error.

-### `preload?: boolean`
+### `autoDeploy?: boolean`

 Deploy the sandbox when component mounts, instead of waiting for the button to be clicked.
+You should only need to autodeploy if you plan on opening the sandbox immediately, such as in an iframe.

 ### `preload?: boolean`